sheltermanager/asm3/doc/manual/publishing.rst

 -------

-ASM can register microchips with microchipregistry.foundanimals.org, a non-profit organisation that supplies microchips to shelters.
+ASM can register microchips with microchipregistry.foundanimals.org, a non-profit organisation that supplies microchips to US shelters.

 Their microchip registry is completely free and accepts microchips from any provider.
 To signup, just get in touch and request a folder name from them